Lamb Symbolism in the Bible: Passover to Revelation

 Exodus 12:3-7, 12-13 – “Tell the whole community of Israel that on the tenth day of this month each man is to take a lamb for his family… The animals you choose must be year-old males without defect… Take some of the blood and put it on the sides and tops of the doorframes… The blood will be a sign for you on the houses where you are, and when I see the blood, I will pass over you.”

-Okay, so God’s sending a plague that’ll kill every Egyptian firstborn (harsh but necessary after Pharaoh’s repeated refusals and his own genocide of Hebrew babies).
-But He provides a way out for the Israelites: kill a perfect lamb, paint its blood on your doorframe, and death will “pass over” your house.
+God’s sending a plague that’ll kill every Egyptian firstborn (harsh but necessary after Pharaoh’s repeated refusals and his own genocide of Hebrew babies), but He also provided a way of salvation.
+Each family was to sacrifice a spotless Passover lamb and place its blood on the doorposts of their home.
+When judgment came, death would “pass over” every house marked by the blood.

-Notice what matters: not the lamb’s wool, not its cuteness, not even eating its meat—the blood.
-Without applied blood, even Israelite firstborns would’ve died that night.
+Notice what mattered: not the lamb’s wool, not its appearance, not even the meal itself—the blood.

 The Innocent Dies for the Guilty